irem-yigit/insider-bootcamp-projects/README.md

 - A modern web browser (Chrome, Firefox, Edge, etc.)
 - Visual Studio Code or another IDE
-- (If using Node.js) Node.js and npm installed
+- (If using Node.js and a backend) Node.js and npm installed

 ### Installation